![]() |

 Macedonians

-in Greece are oppressed by them, and despite the fact
+in Greece are oppressed in Greece, and despite the fact

-that the Greeks moved in Aegean Macedonia as majority only 75 years
+that the Greeks moved into Aegean Macedonia only 75 years ago.
+16.

 While the Greeks only recently begun to launch the amazing claim that